 Everyone has different sleep patterns, but here are a few tips to help you get better sleep:

 - Pay attention to what you eat and drink.

 Getting Help for Sleep Trouble

-Talk to your doctor if you feel tired often.
-He or she may be able to find the cause or refer you to a sleep medicine specialist for a more detailed analysis.
-Once you understand the cause and get treatment, you can begin to rest easy again.
+Talk to your health care provider if you feel tired often.
+Your provider may refer you to a sleep medicine specialist for a more detailed analysis.
+Once you understand the cause of your fatigue and get treatment, you can begin to rest easy again.
 Healthy sleep habits are an important part of your overall health.